GeorgeTsoukalas/-N-N--Queen-Game-Problem/README.md

  2  7  0  4  6  5  3  1

-9: 77/81 It is unknown whether or not this is best possible - though I would assume it isn't.s
+9: 77/81 It is unknown whether or not this is best possible - though I would assume it isn't.

  2  4  5  3  7  8  0  1  6